My Story

 We get formed in the furnace of life's challenges.

 I realize I haven't painted an attractive picture of starting a business.
-However, I openly share my low points so others can relate and know they're not alone if they struggle or if reaching their goals is taking longer than they hoped.
+However, I openly share my low points so you know you are not alone if reaching your business goals takes longer than you hoped.

-Sometimes reading too many success stories can have the opposite effect, it demotivates us if we are hitting roadblocks in our own life.
+Sometimes, reading too many success stories can have the opposite effect; it demotivates us if we are hitting roadblocks in our own lives.

 My first few years trying to grow a business were very challenging, and sometimes the grass looked greener to just go back to being employed.